supervisely/developer-portal/app-development/basics/add-public-app.md

 🌎 **Public apps** are available on all private Supervisely Instances and in Community Edition.

-This tutorial covers the case of adding public app.
+This tutorial covers the case of adding a public app.
 It means that this app is open-sourced and is available on all Supervisely instances (Community Edition and all private customer's instances with Enterprise Edition license).

+{% hint style="info" %}
+Only for Supervisely Team.
+{% endhint %}

 ### Step 1.
 Create a repository

-Create an app repository on GitHub in a [Supervisely-ecosystem organisation](https://github.com/supervisely-ecosystem). *[How to create app](from-script-to-supervisely-app.md)
+Create an app repository on GitHub in a [Supervisely-ecosystem organization](https://github.com/supervisely-ecosystem). *[How to create an app](from-script-to-supervisely-app.md)

 ### Step 2.
 Add GitHub workflow